 1. Conduct a thorough literature search.
-For each CSR model, quantitative researchers searched educational databases (e.g., JSTOR, ERIC, EBSCO, Psychinfo, Sociofile, NWREL, DAI), Web-based repositories (e.g., Google, Yahoo, Google Scholar), and two previous studies on comprehensive school reform (Herman et al., 1999; Borman et al., 2002).
-From these sources, quantitative researchers screened for initial relevance nearly 800 article abstracts or summaries across the 22 models in the sample.
-To pass the initial screen, the sources had to meet several criteria: be published or distributed between 1980 and April 2005, examine at least one of the CSR models being investigated, use quantitative methods, and be reported as a full-text research paper (i.e., not a PowerPoint presentation or executive summary).
-From these articles, researchers identified 407 studies to code.
-Of those, 360 were retrievable and available for coding.
-Appendix X provides a summary table of the number of studies that passed through each phase of the QRT Part 2 process.
+For each ESP, quantitative researchers searched educational databases (e.g., JSTOR, ERIC, EBSCO, Psychinfo, Sociofile, NWREL, DAI) and Web-based repositories

+(e.g., Google, Yahoo, Google Scholar).
+From these sources, quantitative researchers screened for initial relevance nearly 940 article abstracts or summaries across the 7 models in the final sample.
+To pass the initial screen, the studies had to meet several criteria: be published or distributed between 1980 and April 2005, examine at least one of the ESPs being investigated, use quantitative methods, and be reported as a full-text research paper (i.e., not a PowerPoint presentation or executive summary).
+From these articles, researchers identified 38 articles to code.
+Of those, 37 were available and retrievable for coding.
+Appendix I provides a summary table of the number of articles that passed through each phase of the QRT Part 2 process.

 2. Complete a Study Description Outcome Form (SDOF), the first standardized coding sheet.
-The CSRQ Center's quantitative researchers used the SDOF to code and document each source's research design, outcome variables, and demographic information.
-The Center assigned a lead and secondary coder for each source.
+The CSRQ Center's quantitative researchers used the SDOF to code and document each study's research design, outcome variables, and demographic information.
+The CSRQ Center assigned a lead and secondary coder for each article.
 The SDOF was completed by the lead coder.
 Then, the secondary coder verified all the information for 100% agreement.
-At this stage of coding, the primary focus was to screen each source for a reliable research design.
-Studies that were not eligible for full review were often evaluations of implementation theories supporting the CSR model with no quantitative data on outcomes or used research designs that were not sufficiently rigorous (e.g., one group pretest-posttest research designs).
-Research designs that passed this stage included experimental designs and quasi-experimental research designs with both pre- and posttests that evaluated the CSR model with a control group (Cook & Campbell, 1979; Shadish, Cook, & Campbell, 2002) and longitudinal and cohort designs with multiple testing periods.
+At this stage of coding, the primary focus was to screen each study for a reliable research design.
+Studies that were not eligible for full review were often evaluations of implementation theories supporting the ESP with no quantitative data on outcomes or used research designs that were not sufficiently rigorous (e.g., one group pretestposttest research designs).
+Research designs that passed this stage included experimental and quasiexperimental research designs with both pre- and posttests that evaluated the ESP with a control group (Cook & Campbell, 1979; Shadish, Cook, & Campbell, 2002) and longitudinal and cohort designs with multiple testing periods.
 Studies with research designs that passed this screen and included student achievement outcomes became eligible for full review.
-A total of 117 studies passed this step and were eligible for full coding in step 3.
+A total of 17 articles passed this step and were eligible for full coding in step 3.